 Send the information by email to the editor, BillHowellDCDP AT yahoo.com.
 Make sure to also give us the address of your website, and please send a picture (just plain: no logos, no labels, and no layers).
 We were formerly quite limited to how many photos we could use in each issue, but we tried to be fair to everyone over time.
 Now we have expanded space available for pictures, but it's not infinite; please bear with us.

 When I win the Primary, am I the Democratic nominee?

 Only if you win a majority of the vote.
 In Texas, if no one wins a majority in the Primary, there is a Runoff between the top two finishers in the Primary.
-For 2014, the Runoff (if needed) is scheduled for May 27.
+The winner of the Primary, or of the Runoff if needed, is the nominee.

 When I win the Primary, will the party give me money for my campaign in the general election?

 Probably we will be asking you to help in our coordinated efforts for the whole Democratic ticket.
 We raise and spend a lot on that every two years, and our candidates contribute a lot to it, and it has been very successful in Dallas County, but it is directed to helping the whole slate, not just a particular campaign.

 There are many Democratic organizations, again, many of them national or statewide, which do contribute to individual candidates.
 Some of these are groups like the Democratic Congressional and legislative campaign committees, and more of them are interest groups of many kinds (labor, legal, environmental, civil rights, and so on).
 You or your campaign will need to contact them on your own.

 The sad truth is that the more important the office sought, the more time and effort has to be spent on raising campaign funds, and the most effective fundraiser is almost always the candidate.
 Plan on making a lot of calls and visits yourself to raise money.
 The party will work beside you to elect the entire Democratic ticket, but we can't finance you.